Cargill Crop Inputs Site

 Empowering Cargill Crop Inputs Customers

-Within this project, I had the opportunity to conduct usability testing and synthesize that data into actionable items to further improve the user experience in the future.
+Within this project, I conducted usability testing and synthesize that data into actionable items to further improve the user experience in the future.
 I worked as the sole UX/UI designer on a cross-disciplinary team of developers, project managers, and stake holders.

 Role: